lazara5/slib/README.md

   * Logging (on top of spdlog)
   * String and number manipulation (with mixed Java/C++-like API)
   * Basic data structures (with mixed Java/C++-like API)
+  * Runtime type system (class names, instanceof and casts only, limited to string, numeric and collection types)
   * Basic threading and concurrency
   * File manipulation